Strategic Management, Negotiation 교수

-Theresa Cho is Professor of Strategic Management and International Business at Seoul National University Business School.
-She has also served as the Deputy Vice President of International Affairs at Seoul National University, as well as the President of Association of Korean Management Scholars, Representative-at-Large for Strategic Management Society, and Vice President of Korean Strategic Management Society.
+Theresa Cho is Associate Dean of Student and International Affairs, as well as Professor of Strategic Management and International Business, at Seoul National University Business School.
+She has served in several positions as the Deputy Vice President of International Affairs at Seoul National University, President of Association of Korean Management Scholars, Representative-at-Large for Strategic Management Society, and Vice President of Korean Strategic Management Society.
 Since 2018, she also serves as the Harvard Alumni Association Director for International Clubs, overseeing alumni organizations in the Asia-Pacific region.

 Before joining SNU in 2007, Professor Cho was Associate Professor (with tenure) at Rutgers Business School, Rutgers University, The State University of New Jersey.
 She received an A. B.(with honors) in Economics from Harvard College, Harvard University, and received her M.Phil. and Ph.D. (with distinction) in Strategic Management from Columbia Business School, Columbia University.

 Professor Cho’s current research interests focus on strategic leadership, with a particular emphasis on the effects of managerial cognition and corporate governance on organizational processes.
 She has published extensively on several topics including: the role of managerial cognition in strategic response to the financial crisis, the linkage between top management team attributes and the firm’s behavior in the interfirm competition, executives’ attributes and alliance formation of venture startups in high-tech industries, the impact of environmental shift on managerial incentive system, and the effects of competitor dynamics on market and resource heterogeneity.